- Sold in Pakistan = 2003-2010

 - EN070D I 4 engine with DOHC AVCS.

 - EN07X I 4 engine with DOHC Supercharged.

 Due to such wide options in just one engine category, it enables Subaru to take advantage of its rivals in terms of performance.
 The first base model engine makes about 46hp, whereas the DOHC AVCS engine with twin-cams takes up the horsepower to 54hp.
 Whereas, the supercharged version making it most selling trim makes about 64hp and generates 76lbft of torque.

 Suspension & Transmission:

-Identical to other cars in Kei category it uses Strut and Torsion-Beam suspension The Subaru R2 is offered in front-wheel drive along with optional 4-wheel drive.
-The Subaru R2 comes with 5-speed manual transmission whereas in the turbo version with automatic transmission, it goes to 7-speed automatic CVT (Continuously Variable Transmission).
-The Subaru R2 is said to be better engineered in terms of styling, interior and mechanically due to such features.
+Identical to other cars in the Kei category it uses Strut and Torsion-Beam suspension The Subaru R2 is offered in front-wheel-drive along with the optional 4-wheel drive.
+The Subaru R2 comes with 5-speed manual transmission whereas, in the turbo version with automatic transmission, it goes to a 7-speed automatic CVT (Continuously Variable Transmission).
+The Subaru R2 is said to be better engineered in terms of styling, interior, and mechanically due to such features.

 The Subaru R2 was produced from 2003-2010.
-During its tenure it held to the tittle of superior in terms of quality as well as performance.
+During its tenure, it held to the title of superior in terms of quality as well as performance.
 Therefore it came with a higher price tag as compared to others in competition.
 The Subaru R2 was discontinued in 2010 and replaced with Subaru Lucra.